DTLab-LabCN/DTT-public-resources/README.md

 docker-compose up -d
 ```

-You will have postgres (localhost:5432), redis (localhost:6379) and pgadmin (localhost:15433) instances available.
+This will run the services on your localhost accessible at the following ports:
+- postgres `5432`
+- redis `6379`
+- pgadmin `15433`

-Use these values in your local .env configurations
+Use these values in your local `.env` configurations

 ## Startup script

 Quickly get the frontend backend up with our utility script

-You must have tmux installed and be connected to the vpn.
+You must have `tmux` installed and be connected to the vpn.

 ```
 ./start.sh